Cvmcosta/ltijs/docs/migration.md

 const plat = await lti.getPlatform('http://plat.com', 'CLIENTID2')
 ```

-A new `clientId` field was also added to the [IdToken object](https://cvmcosta.me/ltijs/#/provider?id=idtoken) to help with programmatically retrieving platforms relevant to a specific LTI launch.
+A new `clientId` field was also added to the [IdToken object](https://cvmcosta.me/ltijs/#/provider?id=idtoken) to help with programmatically retrieving platforms relevant to a specific LTI® launch.

 ```javascript
 lti.onConnect((token, request, response,  next) => {